subinamehta/training-material/topics/proteomics/tutorials/Proteogenomics/proteogenomics_dbcreation/RNAseq_dbcreation_tutorial.md

 >   - **Choose parameter selection level**: `Simple diploid calling`
 >
 >
-### {% icon comment %} Comment
->
+>>### Comment
 >   Galaxy allows five levels of control over FreeBayes options, provided by the Choose parameter selection level menu option.
 These are:

-> 1.Simple diploid calling: The simplest possible FreeBayes application.
+>> 1.Simple diploid calling: The simplest possible FreeBayes application.
 Equivalent to using FreeBayes with only a BAM input and no other parameter options.

-> 2.Simple diploid calling with filtering and coverage: Same as #1 plus two additional options: -0 (standard filters: --min-mapping-quality 30 --min-base-quality 20 --min-supporting-allele-qsum 0 --genotype-variant-threshold 0) and --min-coverage.
+>> 2.Simple diploid calling with filtering and coverage: Same as #1 plus two additional options: -0 (standard filters: --min-mapping-quality 30 --min-base-quality 20 --min-supporting-allele-qsum 0 --genotype-variant-threshold 0) and --min-coverage.

-> 3.Frequency-based pooled calling: This is equivalent to using FreeBayes with the following options: --haplotype-length 0 --min-alternate-count 1 --min-alternate-fraction 0 --pooled-continuous --report-monomorphic.
+>> 3.Frequency-based pooled calling: This is equivalent to using FreeBayes with the following options: --haplotype-length 0 --min-alternate-count 1 --min-alternate-fraction 0 --pooled-continuous --report-monomorphic.
 This is the best choice for calling variants in mixtures such as viral, bacterial, or organellar genomes.

-> 4.Frequency-based pooled calling with filtering and coverage: Same as #3 but adds -0 and --min-coverage like in #2.
+>> 4.Frequency-based pooled calling with filtering and coverage: Same as #3 but adds -0 and --min-coverage like in #2.

-> Complete list of all options: Gives you full control by exposing all FreeBayes options as Galaxy parameters.
+>> Complete list of all options: Gives you full control by exposing all FreeBayes options as Galaxy parameters.
->      {: .comment}
 >
+>
-> 2. Click **Execute** and inspect the resulting files after they turned green with the **View data** icon:
+> Click **Execute** and inspect the resulting files after they turned green with the **View data** icon:
 >    <img src="../../../images/view_icon.png" width=200>
 >
-{: .hands_on}

 #### CustomProDB